jojow/bpmlabs-services/README.md

 Some basic services to be used for implementing business processes in the BPM labs.

-Prepare the host using curl:
+Prepare the host using curl (may require root access):

     curl -L https://raw.github.com/jojow/bpmlabs-services/master/prepare.sh | bash